gardenjs/docs/src/routes/(documentation)/docs/indroduction.md

 # Introduction

-Garden is an alternative to Storybook as component library explorer for UI development, testing and documentation.
-Garden is significantly faster than comparable tools - regardless of the project size.
+Gardenjs is an alternative to Storybook as component library explorer for UI development, testing and documentation.
+Gardenjs is significantly faster than comparable tools - regardless of the project size.
 Svelte, Vue and React are currently supported, but other frameworks should also be easily connectable to Garden.

-But not only Garden works faster, but also working with Garden: Both outputting components in Garden and defining stories with Garden is very easy, fast and clear.
+But not only Gardenjs works faster, but also working with Garden: Both outputting components in Gardenjs and defining stories with Gardenjs is very easy, fast and clear.
 For a clean project, the documentation and the creation of stories are created separately from the components themselves.

-The barrier to entry is very low: Garden focuses on the essential requirements of development without sacrificing essential functions.
+The barrier to entry is very low: Gardenjs focuses on the essential requirements of development without sacrificing essential functions.

 ## Features

-Garden is a slim alternative to the top dog, but it already has a nice features.
+Gardenjs is a slim alternative to the top dog, but it already has a nice features.

-* The output of components in Garden is defined in extra files, as well as stories or infotexts/docus.
+* The output of components in Gardenjs is defined in extra files, as well as stories or infotexts/docus.
 Thus the components remain completely pure.
 * Stories can be defined to each component/layout and accessed directly.
 * Page tree with all components/layouts.
 Additional page trees can also be included, e.g. to separate components and layouts.
 * Keyword search in the page tree.